-The biodiversity species associated with the freshwater fisheries of Oceania are however poorly known, apart from the species making the bulk of the whitebait fishery in New Zealand (Galaxias spp).
-Those fisheries face several challenges for biodiversity conservation, including habitat protection and restoration, climate change and the appropriateness of rules attached to their management.
+The species associated with the freshwater fisheries of Oceania are however poorly known, apart from the species making the bulk of the whitebait fishery in New Zealand (Galaxias spp).
+Those fisheries face several challenges for biodiversity conservation, including habitat protection and restoration, fish passage, climate change and the appropriateness of rules attached to their management.
 They are also of economic, cultural, recreational and heritage value to the local communities where they occur.

 The Ina’a fishery in Tahiti comprises two species, Sicyopterus lagocephalus, a cosmopolitan freshwater species found throughout most tropical islands around the world, more especially throughout the Indo-Pacific region, and S. pugnans, an endemic species to Polynesia (French Polynesia and Samoa).
 Both species belong to the Gobiidae family.

-Similar fisheries exist elsewhere in the Pacific Islands, including in the Solomon Islands, Vanuatu, in Hawai’i, and other islands of French Polynesia where different species are found (S. marquesensis and S. rapa – in the Marqueses and i Rapa Islands).
+Similar fisheries exist elsewhere in the Pacific Islands, including in the Solomon Islands, Vanuatu, in Hawai’i, and other islands of French Polynesia where different species are found (S. marquesensis and S. rapa – in the Marqueses and Rapa Islands).

 The project is funded by the French Development Agency (‘AFD’) via their Pacific Funds, ‘la Direction des Ressources Marines’ of French Polynesia, and the French Embassy in New Zealand.